mbta/tile-server/README.md

 The goal of this repository is to facilitate the creation of a Docker container that encapsulates all the elements necessary to develop map tiles for use on MBTA.com.
 The resulting tile images are published to S3.

 The styles used are modified versions of the [OSM Smartrak](https://github.com/jacobtoye/osm-bright) theme, itself a derivative of the [OSM Bright](https://github.com/mapbox/osm-bright) theme.
-License information can be found in `etc/default-style/LICENSE.txt` and `etc/skate-style/LICENSE.txt`.
+Copies of the relevant license information can be found in the directories containing code derived from that project, namely `etc/osm-bright/LICENSE.txt`, `etc/default-style/LICENSE.txt`, and `etc/skate-style/LICENSE.txt`.

 ## Development